NRCan/geo_sim_processing/README.md

 # Chordal Axis

-ChordalAxis is a geospatial tool that takes triangles, usually the result of a constraint Delauny trianglulation and creates a skeleton (the center line).
+ChordalAxis is a geospatial tool that uses polygon to create triangles (usually the result of a constraint Delauny trianglulation) in order to extract a skeleton (the center line).
 ChordalAxis is an improvement of the algorithm based of the paper "Rectification of the Chordal Axis Transform and a New Criterion for Shape
 Decomposition", Lakshman Prasad, 2005".

 ## Medial Axis Versus Chordal Axis